 Interfund loans are subject to the risk that the borrowing fund could be unable to repay the loan when due, and a delay in repayment to the lending fund could result in lost opportunities and/or additional lending costs.
 The exemptive order is subject to conditions intended to mitigate conflicts of interest arising from the Investment Manager's relationship with each Participating Fund.

-The Fund did not borrow or lend money under the Interfund Program during the year ended December 31, 2020.
+The Fund's activity in the Interfund Program during the year ended December 31, 2020 was as follows: